 91 to fit any size!
 103 There is no that John stole the money.
-A stretched - A evidence C hint B extended D tightened B mark D occasion 92 One feature of mod lern day is dependence 104 The police caught the while he was on the computer. r trying to break into the house.
-A company C union A burglar C smuggler B association B arsonist D murderer W. J. Pet 1 contract on the contract of 93 I didn't her to 105 Our told us we had to pay the rent on A await C expect time every month.
-B wait D anticipate A caretaker C landlord 94 Iim studied hard h because he wanted to get a B housekeeper D porter 0-1 to go to Oxfo 106 The teenager found the board game to be A sum very B scholarship A childish C childhood b senorarsmp donation B childless D childlike 95 The bad weather our party.
+A stretched - A evidence C hint B extended D tightened B mark D occasion 92 One feature of mod lern day is dependence 104 The police caught the while he was on the computer. trying to break into the house.
+A company C union A burglar C smuggler B association B arsonist D murderer W. L. Pet control on the control of 93 I didn't her to 105 Our told us we had to pay the rent on A await C expect time every month.
+B wait D anticipate A caretaker C landlord 94 Iim studied hard h because he wanted to get a B housekeeper D porter 0-1 to go to Oxfo 106 The teenager found the board game to be A sum the state of the s very B scholarship A childish C childhood b senorarsmp donation B childless D childlike 95 The bad weather our party.
 2 children 2 children A spoiled C broke 107 Since I had some free time before my B damaged D smashed meeting, I myself occupied by walking 06 I don't want a sing le ticket.
 Can I have a around the area.
 30 please? ie tieket.
-Can i nave a A retained C kept A double C return B saved D held B duplex D twin 108 The hikers managed to from one side or b duplex D twin 100 the mountain to the other.
-97 The doctor gave me e a(n) for antibiotics to A reach C cross cure my sore throa B cover D arrive A inscription C prescription B cover B arrive B recipe D receipt 109 We called our parents to come and us 00 The and the disc up after the movie.
-98 • received by the A put C keep A viewers B pick D collect B audience D congregation 440 Doomlo who love adventure often it ou 99 The Conservative Party had been in in 110 People who love adventure often it ou Great Britain for m in new and challenging ways.
-A rule A search C watch B force - B look D seek 400 - ( 111 According to travel agents eco holidays seem 100 wman tomorrow unless the to be in popularity. snow A becoming C raising C evaporates B growing D advancing B dissolves D runs 440 101 The student decid ed to the exam next 112 The artist's was to express his feelings June. about the big city through his work.
-A give C get A direction C search B take D make B aim D view and the second 113 The space to build the stadium was so 102 week working as a waiter. large, that they had to go outside the city limits A wins C profits A obliged C desired B takes D earns B required D expected
+Can i nave a A retained C kept A double C return B saved D held B duplex D twin 108 The hikers managed to from one side of b duplex D twin 100 the mountain to the other.
+97 The doctor gave me e a(n) for antibiotics to A reach C cross cure my sore throa t.
+B cover D arrive A inscription C prescription B cover B recipe D receipt 109 We called our parents to come and us 00 The play was well r received by the up after the movie.
+90 • received by the A put C keep A viewers B audience A .
+B pick D collect b audience D congregation 110 Paople who love adventure often it ou 99 The Conservative Party had been in in 110 People who love adventure often it out Great Britain for n nany years. in new and challenging ways.
+A search C watch A rule C power B look D seek B force D authority B 100k B Seek 100 XX7-2111 41.
+111 According to travel agents eco holidays seem 100 wman tomorrow unless the to be in popularity. snow C A becoming C raising C evaporates B growing D advancing B dissolves D runs 440 The autist's growth armong his feeling 101 The student decid ed to the exam next 112 The artist's was to express his feelings June. about the big city through his work.
+A give C get A direction C search B take D make B aim D view 400 and the second 113 The space to build the stadium was so 102 week working as a waiter. large, that they had to go outside the city limits A wins C profits A obliged C desired B takes D earns R required D expected